 Each development iteration includes planning, development, and release.
 Throughout the project, the students themselves are responsible for organizing, scheduling, and completing their tasks; however, a very important aspect of each iteration is that the sponsor is closely involved in reviewing the project and providing feedback and direction.

-Several presentations are also given by the student teams over the course of the project: an overview presentation in class early in the project, a "state of the project" presentation at the sponsor site at the end of the fall, two status update presentations in the spring, a poster/demo presentation during the Computer Science Expo during the last week of classes, and a final demo (again at the sponsor site) at the completion of the project in the spring.
+Several presentations are also given by the student teams over the course of the project, which culminates in a poster/demo presentation during the Computer Science Expo during the last week of classes, and a final demo (again at the sponsor site) at the completion of the project in the spring.

-Requests for project proposals are usually sent to potential sponsors during the summer.
+Requests for project proposals are sent to potential sponsors during March each year.
 For more information, click here.
 Contact Judith Stafford to be placed on the distribution list for the annual request for proposals.